 So why are companies focusing so much on employee happiness and their experience at work?
-Beyond looking good in Forbes’ Best Places to Work List there are a number of benefits that outweigh the cost when investing in employee happiness.
-But, most offices can’t afford to hire a Head of Employee Experience.
-Often, departments delegate responsibilities to one person or a team of individuals to ensure that tasks don’t fall through the cracks.
+Beyond ranking well in Forbes’ Best Places to Work List, there are a number of benefits that outweigh the cost of investing in employee happiness.
+However, most offices can’t afford to hire a Head of Employee Experience.
+Often, departments delegate responsibilities to a single person or a team of individuals to ensure that tasks don’t fall through the cracks.
 At the end of the day, you want your employees to be both happy and productive.
 So, what are you doing to promote their happiness?

-According to a new report titled The Financial Impact of a Positive Employee Experience, the companies that scored the highest reported nearly three times to return on assets and doubled their return on sales.
-Your employee experience isn’t just tied to happiness but also productivity throughout the workplace.
-The better the experience your employees have, the happier they become.
-This can lead to a drastic improvement in your company’s bottom line.
 If you notice that productivity is low and it seems you’ve done all you can do to promote employee happiness in the workplace, take a look at your hiring practices and see if there needs to be more precision when hiring.
-Sit down and take the time to assess options to improve gaps in your hiring process.
+Sit down and take the time to assess gaps in your hiring process, and determine ways in which you can improve.
 Moving forward, this can tremendously impact your employees’ future happiness and productivity.

-Offering a work-life balance isn’t easily maintainable.
-Adding simple changes can help employees feel like their entire life isn’t about their job.
-Being able to separate work and personal life often gives people freedom, allowing them to unplug and recharge.
-When employees aren’t having to constantly worry about work after work, it increases their drive.
+A work-life balance is integral toward fostering a happy workforce.
+Being able to separate work and personal life provides untethered freedom, allowing employees ample time to unplug and recharge.
+Finding small, simple ways to promote a healthy work-life balance can help combat burnout and can help your employees feel as though work doesn’t permeate every aspect of their lives.
+When employees aren’t having to worry about work outside of the office, it increases their drive.
 Allowing employees to recharge gives them the opportunity to come in with a fresh attitude instead of being bogged down.
 Having a clear break between life and work is an easy way to promote happiness.

 Engagement, happiness, and a retained workforce.